-Globally, 400 billion dollars are spent annually on snack foods.
-(1)
+Globally, more than 400 billion dollars are spent annually on snack foods.

-And most of them are processed foods loaded with sugar, chemicals, and unhealthy fats that are bad news for your brain.
+And most of them are processed foods loaded with sugar, chemicals, and unhealthy fats that are bad news for the brain.

 Processed snack foods aren’t really food at all.

-They are “food-like” concoctions developed by scientists aiming for the “bliss factor” — the perfect balance of fat, sugar, and salt that make these foods intentionally addictive.
-(3)
+They are “food-like” concoctions developed by scientists aiming for the “bliss point” — the perfect balance of fat, sugar, and salt that make these foods intentionally addictive.

 This gives new meaning to that old potato chip ad slogan “Bet you can’t eat just one,” doesn’t it?

-We think that it makes sense to choose brain-boosting foods that nourish rather than hijack your brain.
+We think that it makes sense to choose brain-boosting foods that nourish rather than harm the brain.

-Eating the best brain foods when you snack can help prevent brain fog, fatigue, and that afternoon slump.
+Eating brain foods when you snack can help prevent brain fog, fatigue, and afternoon energy slumps.